A guide to creating Sponsored Brands video ads

 Content has the most impact on customers when it has a clear selling point as its main message.
 When you start, ask yourself the following questions:

-How does this product add value for customers?
+- How does this product add value to customers?

 2. Define your goal and your audience